alexgarzao/yapc/README.md

 * Log manager/statistics: is a good idea uses the same approach that varnish?
 Or it must be considered an improvement?
 * For implement BDD, Must be used Python+Lettuce?
 Or is better to try a BDD framework specific for Golang?
 Or there is another approach?
 * Is a good idea to have more than one option to do the storage, log, and so on?
-  * Maybe, based in the config, I can rewrite some code to use a specific storage backend, log system, … With this approach, this project can be used like a framework to construct a personalized proxy cache system :-)
+  * Maybe, based in the config, I can rewrite some code to use a specific storage backend, log system, … With this approach, this project can be used like a framework to construct a custom proxy cache system :-)

 # Startup sequence (final version)
 * If the config was changed, generate the source's configuration, compile and build the new proxy binary